 CLAIMS REVIEW COMMITTEE

-A thirteen member Claims Review committee is appointed by the Board of Trustees.
+A seven member Claims Review committee is appointed by the Board of Trustees.
 This Committee is in charge of developing and implementing programs for the prevention of claims and for evaluating and making recommendations concerning the disposition of medical malpractice claims made against members of The Plan.
 Members of the Committee must be members of HAPI's Physicians' Indemnity Plan.
 Also, any claim made against a member will not be settled without the member's consent.
 The organization's professional staff, its third party claims administrator, its legal counsel and the Claims Review Committee review all claims made against a member.
 The physicians on the Claims Review Committee then make recommendations to the Board of Trustees, as to whether a case should be settled, tried or resolved by some other means.

-An seven member Investment committee is appointed by the Board of Trustees.
+A four member Investment committee is appointed by the Board of Trustees.
 This Committee is in charge of the financial aspects of The Plan, including the appropriate investment of funds necessary to pay operating expenses and claims costs.

 A five member committee is in charge of developing strategies for the viability of the membership.